Blog Home >Blog Post

 Stay one step ahead with Interbacs

-Regarding the NPA, we're part of the conversation shaping the future of payment systems across the UK.
+Regarding the new payment architecture, we're part of the conversation shaping the future of payment systems across the UK.

 Interbacs is actively participating in the steering group for the NPA, so is reliably informed of any changes or updates to the projects' implementation.